Welcome to CP101, an introduction to what competitive programming is about, and how you can get started with it.

 The languages available in the ICPC are C++, Python and Java, but different platforms support different languages.
 There are many online tutorials for learning a language.

-Most C code will compile as C++, so if you have only learnt C from UNSW, you can start with that and slowly pick up any extra functionality from C++.
+Most C code will compile as C++, so if you have only learnt C from UNSW, you can start with that and pick up any extra functionality from C++ as required.

 The best way to get started is to start solving some problems.
 There are many free online training judges and contests available.
 The most well known one is Codeforces, and we recommend these steps to start off with: